thelinmichael/smhi-node/README.md

 **smhi-node** is a JavaScript wrapper for the [Swedish Meteorological and Hydrological Institute](http://www.smhi.se/en)'s (SMHI) [weather forecast API](http://www.smhi.se/klimatdata/Oppna-data/Meteorologiska-data/api-for-vaderprognosdata-1.34233) (text in Swedish), packaged as a Node.js module.

+Since SMHI updates it's forecasts at least six times a day, this wrapper caches the responses for 15 minutes by default.
+This is however configurable in the config.json file in the root folder.

 [![Build Status](https://travis-ci.org/thelinmichael/smhi-node.png?branch=master)](https://travis-ci.org/thelinmichael/smhi-node)

 ## SMHI's weather API